Arnold-Henry/Bloodfy/README.md

 # Bloodfy
-A Flutter Mobile App(IOS and Android) for barber booking management.
-The app have two modules Donor and Donation Center.
+A Flutter Mobile App(IOS and Android) for Blood donation.
+The app has two modules Donor and Donation Center.

-The app developed using Flutter and Firebase + Google Map APIs
+The app is developed using Flutter and Firebase + Google Map APIs

 Features of APP: